Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Experimental details

 In our experiments, we have numerical trade-offs arising in privacy accounting.
 The R\'enyi accountant takes the bandwidth as an input.
 If the matrix $\mC$ is $p$-banded for a small $p$, we can compute the divergence exactly.
 Otherwise, when the bandwidth is large or $\mC$ is not banded, we must use an \emph{effective} bandwidth: we pass a smaller $p$ and upper bound the contributions outside the $p$-cyclic band (see Algorithm~\ref{alg:renyi_dynamic_program}).
 This creates a trade-off between computational cost and the tightness of the bound.

 This situation occurs, for example, for banded-inverse factorizations such as BISR and BandInvMF \citep{kalinin2025back}, where $\mC^{-1}$ is banded but $\mC$ is not, and for Buffered Linear Toeplitz (BLT) \citep{dvijotham2024efficient}, which is essentially dense in both $\mC$ and $\mC^{-1}$.
-Moreover, smaller privacy budgets $\varepsilon$ generally require larger R\'enyi orders $\alpha$; in our experiments, the optimal $\alpha$ is typically between $30$ and $50$.
-In this regime, we must use a very small effective bandwidth ( $p \le 5$).
-In the low-privacy regime, $\alpha=2$ eventually becomes optimal, and we can afford much larger effective bandwidths (up to $p \le 25$).
+Moreover, smaller privacy budgets $\varepsilon$ generally require larger R\'enyi orders $\alpha$, meaning we must use smaller effective bandwidth.
+For our experiments, we thus report the optimal bound that can be attained for combinations of $(p,\alpha) \in \{2\} \times \{1,\dots,25\} \cup \{4\} \times \{1,\dots,7\} \cup \{2\} \times \{1,\dots,4\}$.
+The exception are ancillary experiments in~\cref{appendix:extra_experiments} in which we explicitly vary $\alpha$ across different ranges.